Each day, an average of 92,000 articles are posted on the web.

 And remember: the main goal of the introduction is to get the visitors to read the entire article, so you don’t want to say too much.

-Images are also useful from SEO perspective, because you can use the <alt> meta tag to better optimise your article’s visibility for search engines.
+Images are also useful from an SEO perspective because you can use the <alt> meta tag to better optimize your article’s visibility for search engines.

 However, your post will have a greater impact if you don’t include just any boring “business” image found on Fotolia.
-Behind every blog image there should be an idea and an impression that you want to create.
-The image could surprise, shock or make you visitor smile.
+Behind every blog image, there should be an idea and an impression that you want to create.
+The image could surprise, shock, or make your visitor smile.

 Think out-of-the-box and don’t be afraid to experiment.

 Bullet points will help the visitor to read your content more easily.

 They will make your article more “scannable” and can be used to emphasize the main elements and takeaways from every paragraph.